SimonEnsemble/Leffingwell_Goodscents_combine/README.md

-# combine the Leffingwell and Goodscents (molecule, odor) data set
+# Combine the [Leffingwell and Goodscents](https://github.com/pyrfume/pyrfume-data) (molecule, odor) data sets.

-`"process_scent_data.jl"` contains all the code for processing and combining the two datasets.
+Running `julia "process_scent_data.jl"` downloads, processes, and combines the two datasets.
+It is also a [Pluto](https://plutojl.org/) notebook.

 `"process_scent_data.html"` shows the result of running the code.